Coronary Artery Disease (CAD) – Diet and Exercise for A Healthy Heart

 The foods you eat can affect your weight, your hormones, and the health of your organs, including your heart.
 Eating a healthy diet can help reduce the risk of heart disease and stroke.

 - Choose healthy fats.
 Despite what you may have heard, some fats are actually good for you.
 When you use fats for cooking, choose monounsaturated fats, such as olive oil or canola oil.
 Avocados are also a good source of monounsaturated fat.
-Polyunsaturated fats, such as those found in nuts and seeds, and omega-3 fats, such as those found in fish, are also healthy choices.
+Polyunsaturated fats are found in nuts and seeds.
+Omega-3 fats are found in fish, such as tuna and salmon.
 In general, you should try to avoid trans fats.
-Trans fats are usually found in processed foods and snacks such as crackers and chips.
+Trans fats are usually found in processed foods and snacks such as crackers and snack cakes.
 To see whether a food contains trans fats, look for the words “partially hydrogenated” in the ingredient label.

-- Whole-grain breads are higher in fibre and complex carbohydrates, so choose these breads instead of white breads for sandwiches and as additions to meals.
+- Go whole-grain.
+Whole-grain breads or pastas are higher in fibre and complex carbohydrates, so choose these breads instead of white breads or regular pasta for sandwiches and meals.

 - Eat plenty of fruits and vegetables.
 Not only do they add flavor and variety to your diet, but they also contain fibre, vitamins and minerals.

-- Baking, broiling and roasting are the healthiest ways to prepare meat and poultry.
+- Prepare meat healthfully.
+Baking, broiling and roasting are the healthiest ways to prepare meat and poultry.
 Trim any outside fat or skin before cooking.
 Lean cuts can be pan-broiled or stir‑fried.

-- Dry beans, peas and lentils offer protein and fibre.
+- Don’t forget beans.
+Dry beans, peas and lentils offer protein and fibre.
 Once in a while, try substituting beans for meat in a favorite recipe, such as lasagna or chili.

 How much should I weigh?